128technology/docs/docs/intro_installation_fips.md

 	![Select Mode](/img/install_imagebased_1.png)

 3. In the Installer window, select 2 for the ZTP Install Mode.
+This is the default mode for image-based installation.

 	![Select Install Mode](/img/install_imagebased_2.png)